DappCamp-Cohort-3/pet-park-assignment/README.md

 ## Goal

 The goal of this exercise is to develop a pet park smart contract.
 The specification of the contract is described in this readme and by the tests at `tests/PetPark.spec.js`.
+Once you implement the contract correctly, all the tests should pass.

 We can have 5 kinds of animals in our pet park